 - Hit the bottom two-thirds of the ball down on the lower half of the ball.
 This raises the ball and causes it to spin backwards off the bat, allowing it to glide towards the bleacher seats in the stands.
 Although it may appear that you are virtually “chopping” at the ball, the key is to capture the bottom two-thirds of the ball in order to generate force.

 - 1 Select the appropriate bat.
-While there are numerous factors to consider when selecting a bat, the most important consideration is comfort.
-When swinging, you should, first and foremost, feel at ease with yourself.
+While there are several factors to consider while selecting a bat, the most crucial one is comfort.
+When swinging, you should, first and foremost, be at ease with yourself.
 Taking your dominant hand and holding a baseball bat parallel to the ground will assist you in selecting the proper bat for your game.
-When you hold it up, it should feel slightly heavy and difficult to maintain balance.
+When you hold it up, it should feel somewhat weighty and difficult to maintain balance.
 Select a bat that is one-third of an ounce lighter than this weight

 - To get a decent notion of where to start purchasing, look at this chart of bat lengths by body type.